-The parties agree that all collectively bargained leave provisions will remain in full effect for the duration of the pandemic.
+All collectively bargained leave provisions will remain in full effect for the duration of the pandemic.
 Eligible unit members will also be entitled to any new COVID-19 Federal and/or State leave benefits.

 2. Federal Families First Coronavirus Response Act (FFCRA).
+At the time of the execution of this Agreement, the FFCRA has expired.
+If the FFCRA is renewed or extended in accordance with law, this section of this Agreement shall apply, but shall be modified consistent with any new legal requirements.
 The Parties acknowledge that subject to subsequent legislation, the FFCRA includes several qualifying reasons for Leave.
 Please see the attached FFCRA posting and check with Human Resources Leave Technicians for more information to apply.